I am a fifth year PhD student working with Prof. Adam Finkelstein in Princeton Graphics group. I am expected to graduate in June 2014.

 I come from Beijing, China.
 I received my B.S. in Computer Science and Mathematics from Hong Kong University of Science and Technology (HKUST) in June 2009.
 I spent my junior year studying in University of Pennsylvania, where I picked up my research interests in Computer Graphics.
 Before coming to Princeton, I undertook a summer internship as a software engineer at Electronic Arts in California in summer 2008 and served as a research assistant at HKUST in summer 2009.

 I am a devoted Argentine Tango dancer.
-I have served as an officer at Princeton Tango club.
+I served as an officer at Princeton Tango club.
 I also enjoy Salsa and Swing.
-I co-founded a Salsa club at HKUST.
-Besides dancing, I also like various sports including scuba diving, figure skating, hiking and horseback riding.
-I am an adventurous nature-lover and passionate explorer.
+I co-founded a Salsa club in my college, HKUST.
+Besides dancing, I also like various sports including scuba diving, figure skating, and hiking.

-Jingwan Lu, Connelly Barnes, Stephen DiVerdi, Adam Finkelstein
+Jingwan Lu, Connelly Barnes, Connie Wan, Paul Asente, Radomir Mech, Adam Finkelstein